Skip to content

 Published April 23, 2024.
 This post may contain affiliate links.
 Please read my disclosure policy.

-This traditional Birria Tacos Recipe combines slow-braised lamb and beef with chilis and spices, then filled into crispy tacos for the ultimate Mexican dish.
-Once you try it, it will quickly become your favorite taco.
+I make this traditional Birria Tacos recipe by slow-braising lamb and beef with chilies and spices until tender.
+The rich, flavorful meat is then tucked into crispy tortillas, creating the ultimate Mexican dish.
+Once you try them, I’m sure these quesa tacos will become your new favorite.

 birria tacos with consome